uipath-certification/uipath-certification.github.io/associate-objectives.md

             <div class="card-body">
                 <h2 class="card-title">UiPath Studio Overview</h2>
                 <ul>
-                    <li class="card-text">Understand and explain the automation debug functions and usage such as Breakpoints</li>
+                    <li class="card-text">Understand and explain the automation debug functions and usage such as breakpoints</li>
                     <li class="card-text">Identify and describe how to use Manage Packages</li>
                     <li class="card-text">Explain the significance of connecting an automation project to the version control solution</li>
-		    <li class="card-text">Differentiate between the UiPath Studio Community Edition versus the Enterprise Edition</li>
                 </ul>
 		<!--
 			<p class="text-center">